thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 easily be derived from the evidence score based on morphological and non-morphological features match.
 Note that the exact formula for calculating "Monty’s surprise" is considered an implementation detail and is therefore out of scope for this RFC.

+#### The deletion parameter

+This will likely be a fixed threshold on the evidence slope.
+A fixed threshold would allow different objects to scale their hypothesis spaces independently, which is a desirable effect.
+That said, we could also consider more adaptive approaches.
+For example, the threshold could be adjusted dynamically to maintain a fixed number of top-performing hypotheses as a function of the object graph size (e.g., always keep the top 70 hypotheses for an object graph with 100 nodes).
+These adaptive alternatives are worth exploring, but the simplest fixed-threshold option is the my preferred starting point.

+Another possible approach is to also use Monty’s surprise to guide hypothesis deletion.
+In this case, low surprise could serve as a signal to prune the hypothesis space.
+While this does introduce some coupling between deletion and resampling, both responding to the same surprise signal, it still allows for independent heuristics to guide each process.
+This is fundamentally different from the current implementation, where deletion and resampling hypotheses counts are tightly linked through shared parameters like the `hypothesis_count_multiplier`.

 ##### Note on biological plausibility